Skip to content

 • The active language is stored in the config (main.yaml) under language.

-• On plugin startup, LanguageSwitch reads this config and loads the corresponding .qm file.
+• On plugin startup, install_translator_early() reads this config and loads the corresponding .qm file before the splash dialog is shown.

 • The language can be switched at runtime via Menu > Language > ....